 [IR, AP] [G - starting with the Class of 2015] Is the United States committed to promoting democracy and human rights abroad or just advancing its own strategic and domestic corporate interests?
 What influence does the United States have on the development of democracy around the world and the emergence of--and compliance with--international human rights conventions, protocols and laws?
 This seminar begins with an historical overview of American democracy and human rights rhetoric and policies and seeks to uncover the range of political, economic, cultural and geostrategic motivations underlying U.S. behavior.
 We will then examine American foreign policy responses to a broad range of contemporary human rights and democracy issues with special attention given to analyzing and comparing the post-Cold War state-building efforts in the Balkans, Iraq, and Afghanistan.
 Previous course work relating to international relations, American politics or foreign policy, or political theory required.
 This course fulfills the requirement for advanced seminar in Political Science.

 Admission with consent of the instructor.
 Fall semester.
-Five College Professor Western.2015-16: Offered in Fall 2015
+Five College Professor Western.2016-17: Not offered

 [IR] [G - starting with the Class of 2015] An intensive investigation of new and emerging problems in international peace and security affairs.
 We will examine such issues as: international terrorism; global resource competition; the security implications of globalization; international migrations; transboundary environmental problems; illegal trafficking in guns, drugs, and people.
 Participants in the seminar will be required to choose a particular problem for in-depth investigation, entailing a study of the nature and evolution of the problem, the existing international response to it, and proposals for its solution.
 Students will prepare a major paper on the topic and give an oral presentation to the class on their findings.
 This course fulfills the requirement for an advanced seminar in Political Science.